ramshackle-code/.github/profile/README.md

 ## Become Member

-**Currently, a recommendation from a current community member is required to join the community.**

-If you want to start being part of our community, please, [read this document](https://github.com/ramshackle-code/.profile/MEMBERS.md)
+If you want to start being part of our community visit [our web page](https://ramshackle-code.github.io)

 © Ramshackel Code 2023